gileck/book-reader-app/book-parser/parser-v2/steps/05-sentence-detection/README.md

 ## Requirements

 ### Input
-- Takes processed chapters from Step 4 with chunks (types: 'paragraph', 'header', 'image')
+- Takes processed chapters from Step 4 with chunks (types: 'paragraph', 'header')
-- Each paragraph chunk contains multiple sentences
+- Each paragraph chunk contains multiple sentences and may contain `[[IMG ...]]` markers
-- Headers and image chunks are preserved as-is
+- Headers are preserved as-is

 ### Output
-- Array of chapters with sentence chunks (type: 'text') and preserved headers/images
+- Array of chapters with sentence chunks (type: 'text') and preserved headers
 - Each text chunk has `paragraphIndex` field indicating which paragraph it belongs to
-- Headers and images have `paragraphIndex: null`
+- Headers have `paragraphIndex: null`
+- Image markers preserved in text content for Step 5-1 processing
-- Combined sentences meet 50-200 word target while respecting paragraph boundaries and image positions
+- Combined sentences meet 50-200 word target while respecting paragraph boundaries

 ## Technical Approach